zrepl/debian-binary-packaging/README.md

+---

+> [!WARNING]
+> This repo is archived.
+The tooling to run the apt and rpm repo is in a different repo that is not open source.

+---

 The scripts in this repo provide tooling to produce debian binary packages from the binary artifacts released in the `zrepl` repository.

 # Building .deb packages